duan-le/CalgaryHacks2021/README.md

 This is a project for group 68 for CalgaryHacks2021.

-We created a web application called SkipTheFood that reminds users to make / order food.
+We created a web application called SkipTheBooks that reminds users to make / order food.

 Features:
 - User Authorization